tes/junior-study-group/testing-strategies.md

 * Can you quantify the benefits or drawbacks of the various test types?
 * Can you explain why we don't follow the test pyramid and where we should?
 * Do you understand the difference between testing outcomes (yay!) vs interactions (boo)?

-These are my notes about Testing Strategies for the above skill in the Tes Skills Map.
-I thought I share it here.
-Enjoy. :)
-Edit Olah

 ## Basics about test types